Benefiting the National Women’s Law Center’s efforts to expand opportunities and eliminate barriers to athletics for girls across America

 Founded in the same year that Title IX became law, the Center has been at the forefront of efforts for over 40 years to ensure that girls have access to the athletics opportunities that are so essential to their lifelong health and well-being.
 Learn more.

-Member 1989-91 U.S. National Rowing Teams; 1992 Olympic Rowing Team; 1995 America’s Cup All Women’s Sailing Team; Coordinator of Sports Psychology, Boston University
+Member 1989-91 U.S. National Rowing Teams; 1992 Olympic Rowing Team; 1995 America’s Cup All Women’s Sailing Team; Clinical Associate Professor and Coordinator of Sports Psychology, Boston University

 Executive Director, Alice Paul Institute